Ford Mustang (second generation)

-The second-generation Ford Mustang, marketed as the Ford Mustang II, is a two- or three-door, four-passenger, front-engine/rear-drive pony car manufactured and marketed by Ford from 1973 until 1978.
-Introduced in September 1973 for model year 1974, the Mustang II arrived roughly coincident with the oil embargo of 1973 and subsequent fuel shortages.
+The second-generation Ford Mustang, marketed as the Ford Mustang II, is a pony car which was manufactured and marketed by Ford from 1973 until 1978.
+It has a front-engine, rear-wheel-drive layout with seating for four passengers and either a two-door coupé or three-door hatchback body.
+Introduced in September 1973 for the 1974 model year, the Mustang II arrived roughly coincident with the oil embargo of 1973 and subsequent fuel shortages.
+Developed under Lee Iacocca, it was an "entirely new kind of pony car."
+Ford "decided to call it Mustang II, since it was a new type of pony car designed for an era of high gas prices and fuel shortages."